-1. Background
+2. Background

-- 1.1 This interpretation note is an update of Circular Minute No. 22 / 1999 and replaces its contents. - 1.2 The concept of an "independent trader" or "independent contractor" (synonymous for practical purposes) still remains one of the more contentious features of the Fourth Schedule to the Income Tax Act (the Fourth Schedule).
-A decision in favour of either independent contractor or employee status impacts on an employer's liability to deduct employees' tax and on the employees' tax collected by the South African Revenue Service (SARS). - 1.3 The liability of an employer to deduct employees' tax is largely dependent on whether or not "remuneration" as defined in the Fourth Schedule is paid.
-Subject to certain conditions, amounts paid to an independent contractor in respect of services rendered are excluded from "remuneration" as defined, in which case an employer has no liability to deduct employees' tax from the amounts paid. - 1.4 Two sets of tools are available to determine whether a person is an independent contractor for employees' tax purposes.
-The first is referred to as statutory tests.
-The statutory tests are conclusive of nature which, if they apply, means that a person is deemed not to be an independent contractor for purposes of determining employees' tax.
-The second tool is the common law tests of determining whether a person is an independent contractor or an employee.
+The concept of an "independent trader" or "independent contractor" (synonymous for practical purposes) still remains one of the more contentious features of the Fourth Schedule.
+A decision in favour of either independent contractor or employee status impacts on an employer's liability to deduct employees' tax.

+The liability of an employer to deduct employees' tax is largely dependent on whether or not "remuneration" as defined in paragraph 1 the Fourth Schedule is paid.
+Subject to certain conditions, amounts paid to an independent contractor for services rendered are excluded from "remuneration" as defined, in which case an employer has no liability to deduct employees' tax from the amounts paid.

+Two sets of tools are available to determine whether a person is an independent contractor for employees' tax purposes.
+The first tool is referred to as statutory tests.
+The statutory tests are conclusive in nature which, if they apply, means that a person is deemed not to be an independent contractor for purposes of determining employees' tax.
+The second tool is the common law tests, used to determine whether a person is an independent contractor or an employee.
 Unfortunately, the common law tests as they apply in South Africa do not permit a simple "checklist" approach.
 There are no hard and fast rules in determining whether or not a person is an independent contractor.
-An "overall" or "dominant impression" of the employment relationship must be formed. - 1.5 In determining whether or not a person must be regarded as an independent contractor, the statutory tests are in practice considered first.
-If the statutory tests are not applicable in a particular situation, the common law tests are applied to finally determine whether the person is an independent contractor or an employee. - 1.6 The purpose of this document is to explain the statutory tests and the common law tests to assist SARS officials and employers to classify a worker efficiently and effectively. - 1.7 This document includes the interpretation of the relevant legislation, an explanation of the statutory tests, an explanation of the common law tests as captured in the so-called Dominant Impression Test, a flow diagram explaining the structure of the legislation, the Dominant Impression Test Grid for quick reference, and a historical overview of the common law principles.
+An "overall" or "dominant impression" of the employment relationship must be formed.

+Legally, the common law tests should be performed first in determining whether a person is an employee or an independent contractor.
+In practice, the statutory tests are considered first.
+If the statutory tests are not applicable in a particular situation, the common law tests are applied to finally determine whether the person is an independent contractor or an employee.

+This Note includes the interpretation of the relevant legislation, an explanation of the statutory tests, an explanation of the common law tests as captured in the dominant impression test, a flow diagram explaining the structure of the legislation, the dominant impression test grid for quick reference and a historical overview of the common law principles.
 It is not intended to be a definitive and binding statement of SARS' views and should not be relied upon to sustain a technical legal position.
-It must be accepted that this interpretation note will be revised constantly in the light of public debate, court judgements and legislative reform.
+It must be accepted that this Note will be revised constantly in the light of public debate, court judgements and legislative reform.

-- 1.8 The common law history will provide a more in-depth analysis of the concept by making reference to Latin and legal terms often used by lawyers and tax consultants.
-The flow diagram and the Dominant Impression Grid will provide a useful summary and quick reference guide of the detailed content. - 1.9 Unless otherwise indicated, all references to paragraphs and subparagraphs are to paragraphs and subparagraphs in the Fourth Schedule.
+The common law history (Annexure C) will provide a more in-depth analysis of the concept by making reference to Latin and legal terms often used by lawyers and tax consultants.
+The flow diagram (Annexure A) and the dominant impression grid (Annexure B) will provide a useful summary and quick reference guide of the detailed content.

-2. Interpretation of the Fourth Schedule
+3. Interpretation of the Fourth Schedule

-- 2.1 The Fourth Schedule requires the presence of three elements before employees' tax can be levied, namely, an employee, paying remuneration to an employee. - 2.2 There are two instances in the Fourth Schedule where it has to be determined whether a person is an employee as opposed to an independent contractor or vice versa, namely - in exclusionary subparagraph (ii) of the definition of "remuneration"; and - ➤ in paragraph 2(5), where it may be necessary to decide whether a labour broker is exempt from employees' tax.
+The Fourth Schedule requires the presence of three elements before employees' tax can be levied, namely, an employer paying remuneration to an employee.

+There are two instances in the Fourth Schedule where it has to be determined whether an independent trade is being carried on, namely -

+- in exclusionary subparagraph (ii) of the definition of the term "remuneration"; and - in paragraph 2(5)(a)(i), where it is necessary to decide whether a labour broker qualifies for an employees' tax exemption certificate.

-2.3 Exclusionary subparagraph (ii) of the definition of "remuneration"
+3.1 Exclusionary subparagraph (ii) of the definition of the term "remuneration"